pinely-international/tama/README.md

 ## Motivation

 Other libraries provide their own built-in “primitives” that you **have to** stick to.
-They restrict extensibility in a favor of concealing implementation details.
+They restrict extensibility in a favor of concealing implementation details and don't give any explicit controls.

 ## Pillars